-If you want accommodations close by, try the Country Inn & Suites by Radisson, adjacent to the Mills.
-Another option, the Ayres Hotel Ontario Mills Mall lies within walking distance of the shops and restaurants at the Mill.
+If you want accommodations nearby, try the Country Inn & Suites by Radisson, adjacent to the Mills.
+Another option, the Ayres Hotel Ontario Mills Mall, lies within walking distance of the shops and restaurants at the Mill.

-See Related: Best & Fun Things to do in Bishop, California
+See Related: Things to Do in Bishop, California

 9. Explore the Cucamonga-Guasti Regional Park